nigel-daniels/ambient-agents/05_memory/notes.md

 1. How we structure it?
 2. How we update it?

-**Structure**: Here we record simple strings (there are some default preferences to get us started in the [prompts file](../shared/prompts.ts)), so we have a function, `getMemoryStore`,that fetches memories from the store or updates them with a what is passed in (initially the default preferences q.v.).
+**Structure**: Here we record simple strings and this is defined in the [schemas](../shared/schemas.ts) file (there are some default preferences to get us started in the [prompts file](../shared/prompts.ts)).
+Un the assistant there is a helper function, `getMemory`, that fetches memories from the store or updates them with a what is passed in (initially the default preferences q.v.).

 **Updates**: Some features of the [GPT prompt guide](https://cookbook.openai.com/examples/gpt4-1_prompting_guide) were used to develop the prompts.
 You may need to review your own LLM providers advice and update these.
 The GPT 4.1 guide suggested:
 * Repeat the key instruction at the start and end of the prompt.